 #3) I looked at the world around me, and found that people with all sorts of contradicting beliefs felt they had a “spiritual witness” every bit as sure and powerful as mine.
 This observable reality around me suggested that this was not a reliable method of confirming truth.
 How could it be if this means of confirming truth was giving people all over the world contradictory answers?
 This again suggested to me that something else must be going on, and caused me to begin looking for other possible explanations for these experiences.
+I think it’s very important to witness for yourself how so many other faiths encourage their followers to use the exact same process of seeking truth that Mormons do, and get the exact same results that Mormons do.
 To understand further PLEASE take a few moments to explore this video HERE before proceeding.
+Another good option HERE.

 #4) I considered that people often feel things that fit the descriptions of “the spirit” from things that are (or turn out to be) fictional or grossly inaccurate.
 Like when everybody was so touched at a missionary story that Elder Holland shared even though it was later retracted due to inaccuracy (see HERE).
 Or when I was moved so powerfully when I saw Dobby die on Harry Potter.
 I started thinking, could the Book of Mormon (or other religious narratives) make me feel similar things even if the stories are fictional?
 If so, should such feelings really be interpreted as confirming the reality or historicity of these books or narratives?

 #5) I observed that similar very powerful feelings could often be evoked in humans in a myriad of other situations, and when I looked for answers as to what else might be going on I realized that at least one of three key elements was almost always present when these experiences occurred.
 I also realized that there are completely logical evolutionary explanations for why humans would develop powerful biological responses to these three elements (because they aid in sociality and survival).
 I will discuss these three key elements below: